 For a starting point, it is vital that safety checks are completed on ALL equipment before the event.
 This is vital for ensuring the safety of customers, and also making sure that your insurance policy is valid.
 Broken equipment could cause the event to be cancelled, and also cause physical harm to customers.
 Uncovered live wires, large items falling over, naked flames around gas; all are more common than they should be.

 Please note that it is important that you investigate the validity of checks undertaken by sub-contractors or leasing firms.

-Just because the game is on BBC or ITV, doesn’t mean your standard TV license is necessarily appropriate for you to show the game to large amounts of people.
-It may also be the case that your license to run your venue doesn’t actually allow you to run an event of that size.
-Check your license and if you’re in doubt, ask the council about a Temporary Event Notice.
+Just because the game is on BBC or ITV, doesn’t mean your standard TV license is appropriate for you to show the game to large amounts of people.
+It may be the case that your venue license doesn’t allow you to run an event of that size.
+Check your license and, if you’re in doubt, ask the council about a Temporary Event Notice (TEN).

 No matter what license you hold, you should always alert the police when hosting any large event.

-At Insure Our Event, we offer cancellation insurance as part of our policies.
-Although it’s unlikely that games at the world cup are called off (although it has happened before with European qualifying games), your big screen event is still subject to horrendous weather conditions or venue closures outside of your control.
+At Insure Our Event, we offer Event Cancellation Insurance as part of our policies.
+It’s unlikely that games at the World Cup are called off (although it has happened before with European qualifying games).
+However, your big screen event could still be subject to horrendous weather conditions or venue closures outside of your control.

-Cancellation insurance could be very useful if you’ve spent a lot of money on equipment and extra licenses for the game.
+Cancellation Insurance could be very useful.
+Particularly if you’ve spent a lot of money on equipment and extra licenses for the game.

 Conduct a risk assessment